Thunder Bay: Neighbourhoods

 Thunder Bay is composed of two formerly separate cities: Port Arthur and Fort William.
 Both still retain much of their distinct civic identities, reinforced by the buffering effect of the Intercity area between them.
 Port Arthur and Fort William each have their own central business districts and suburban areas.
-Neighbourhoods include: Downtown Fort William, Westfort, Northwood, McKeller Park, Mariday Park, Jumbo Gardens, County Park and Current River.
-Newer neighbourhoods include River Terrace, Parkdale, and Sherwood Park.
+Neighbourhoods include: Downtown Fort William, Westfort, Northwood, Mariday Park, Jumbo Gardens, County Park and Current River.
+Newer neighbourhoods include River Terrace and Parkdale.

 Climate

 The Thunder Bay area experiences a warm-summer humid continental climate (Köppen: Dfb) with a subarctic (Dfc) influence in northeastern areas of the city (including that affected by Lake Superior), but not necessarily falling in this zone.
 This results in cooler summer temperatures and warmer winter temperatures for an area extending inland as far as 16 km.
 The average daily temperatures range from 18.0 C in July to -13.4 C in January.
 The average daily high in July is 24.9 C and the average daily high in January is -7.6 C. On 10 January 1982, the local temperature in Thunder Bay dropped to -36.3 C, with a wind speed of 54 km per hour for a wind chill temperature that dipped to -58 C. As a result, it holds Ontario's record for coldest day with wind chill.
 The highest temperature ever recorded in Thunder Bay was 40.3 C on 7 August 1983.
 The coldest temperature ever recorded was -43.2 C on 31 January 1996.

-Relatively recently, however, all-time records for both the latest first freeze and the longest growing season were set on October 17, 2021; the previous record of October 8, 2016, was beaten by 9 days, and the previous record for the longest growing season of 139 days (also set in 2016) was beaten by a day.
+Relatively recently, however, records for both the latest first freeze and the longest growing season were set on October 17, 2021; the previous record of October 8, 2016, was beaten by 9 days, and the previous record for the longest growing season of 139 days (also set in 2016) was beaten by a day.

 The city is quite sunny, with an average of 2,121 hours of bright sunshine each year, ranging from 268.1 hours in July to 86.2 hours in November.
 Winters are comparatively dry with the snowfall being somewhat limited and temperatures much colder than in Houghton, Michigan, on the U.S. side of the lake, where the climate is marked by heavy lake-effect snow.
 Thunder Bay has more of a continental climate in comparison.